TVET Courses in Electrical Installation & Refrigeration

 Libraries store the energy that fuels the imagination.

-They open up windows to the world and inspire us to explore and achieve,
+They open up windows to the world and inspire us to explore and achieve, and contribute to improving our quality of life.

 — Sidney Sheldon